On the windowsill

 A florist has roses, tulips, daffodils, and carnations to use in flower arrangements.
 If she were to make an arrangement using 12 flowers, how many different combinations of these four types of flowers would be possible? - Florist flower arrangement

 A florist was preparing floral arrangements for a wedding.
-One-third of the flowers were roses, six peonies, and five-twelfth tulips; the remaining 10 were lilies. a) How many flowers did the florist use? b) How many tulips were there - Beam on platform
+One-third of the flowers were roses, six peonies, and five-twelfth tulips; the remaining 10 were lilies. a) How many flowers did the florist use? b) How many tulips were there - Bouquet arrangements

 The florist has 18 tulips and 15 freesias.
 How many different bouquets can she make if she uses all the flowers?
 How many freesias will there be in one bouquet? - Butterflies and bees